dunmanhigh/smarticc/HACKING.md

 ---
 title: (title of your post)
 categories: (article | tutorial | something else, one only)
-tags: (any number of tags separated by spaces)
+tags: (any number of lowercase tags separated by spaces)
 ---
 ```

+Please check the tags page on the site to look for any existing tags suitable for your post.
+If there aren't any, you can add your own, but try to do this as a last resort; a tag that's only used by one article kinda defeats the purpose of the tag, right? idk

 ## Messing with headers, footers and stylesheets
 You can look at `_layouts/default.html` to get a general sense of how pages on the site are laid out.
 In essense, for every page using the `default` layout: